The official blog of the Lung Institute.

-How do our patients feel after stem cell treatment?
+How do our patients feel after cellular therapy?

-After his stem cell treatment, living with interstitial lung disease changed for Poynter.
+After his cellular therapy, living with interstitial lung disease changed for Poynter.
 To his surprise, he started to see a difference within a week or two.
 He feels so much better that he doesn’t use his oxygen therapy anymore.
 Now, Poynter can walk the 100 feet down his driveway to pick up the paper and the 100 feet back to his house without even noticing it.

-Joseph’s improvement was gradual after stem cell treatment.
+Joseph’s improvement was gradual after cellular therapy.
 Over time, he felt better and became more active.
 He can walk a flight of stairs without having to stop to catch his breath, and his blood oxygen levels have improved.
 Before treatment, Joseph’s oxygen levels stayed in the 80s even with his supplemental oxygen.
 Now, his oxygen levels remain steady around 98-99, and he no longer uses his oxygen therapy.

 Don’s doctors and specialists recommended a lung transplant, but after researching the pros and cons for the procedure, he decided to try something less invasive.
-Following Don’s stem cell treatment, his lung function improved from 30 to 34 percent.
+Following Don’s cellular therapy, his lung function improved from 30 to 34 percent.
 He no longer needs oxygen therapy.